Loleatta Holloway: Career

-More recent dance chart entries included "Share My Joy" (Credited to "GTS Featuring Loleatta Holloway"), "What Goes Around Comes Around" (credited to "GTS Featuring Loleatta Holloway") in 2000, and "Relight My Fire" (credited to "Martin featuring Holloway"), which hit No. 5 in 2003.
+More recent dance chart entries included "Share My Joy" (Credited to "GTS Featuring Loleatta Holloway"), "What Goes Around Comes Around" (credited to "GTS Featuring Loleatta Holloway") in 2000, and "Relight My Fire" (credited to "Martin featuring Holloway"), which hit number five 5 in 2003.
 While not a single, "Like a Prayer", a Madonna cover, was a track on the Madonna tribute album Virgin Voices.
-The song "Love Sensation '06" and reached No. 37 on the UK Singles Chart.
+The song "Love Sensation '06" reached number 37 on the UK Singles Chart.

 Death

 Holloway died aged 64 on March 21, 2011, from heart failure.
-She was survived by her four children.
+She had four children.